-Striking East St. Louis teachers, school board approve deal
+Striking East St. Louis teachers, school board OK deal

 East St. Louis, Ill. — A teachers’ strike that has kept students out of the classrooms of a southwestern Illinois school district for a month ended Friday when the opposing sides accepted a proposed contract.